 Do you like this recipe?Please leave a good rating in the recipe card below.
 Stay in touch through social media: Pinterest, Facebook, and Instagram.
 Don’t forget to tag me #whereismyspoon when you try a recipe!

 - 1 white cabbage about 1,5 kg/ 3.5 lbs, Note

 - 3-4 tablespoons vegetable oil

 - 1 large tomato

 - 1 teaspoon sugar

 - 1 teaspoon dried savory

-Heat the oil in a large non stick pan.
+- Saute: Heat the oil in a large Dutch oven.
 Cook the onions until translucent.
 Add the pepper and the carrot and continue cooking for a couple of minutes.
-Add the tomato, tomato paste, sweet paprika and sugar and stir for about 2 minutes.
+Add the tomato, tomato paste, sweet paprika, and sugar and stir for about 2 minutes.

-Stir a few times in between, but do it quickly and cover again immediately to prevent loosing too much steam from the pot.
-The cabbage should stew in its own liquid and it will not be too bad if it catches slightly at the bottom of the pot (but only slightly).
+- Stir a few times in between, but do it quickly and cover again immediately to prevent losing too much steam from the pot.
+The cabbage should stew in its liquid, and it will not be too bad if it catches slightly at the bottom of the pot (but only slightly).
 That makes the stewed cabbage even sweeter and tastier.